Plastering a wall is the sort of job that most people leave to the professionals, but have you ever thought of re-plastering a wall yourself?

 - Improved finish: Applying PVA before plastering can result in a smoother and more consistent finish.
 It helps to create a uniform surface by sealing any imperfections, such as small cracks, stains, or irregularities on the wall.
 This smooth base makes it easier to achieve a professional-looking plastered surface.

 It’s worth noting that while PVA priming is commonly used, there may be alternative primers available depending on the specific requirements and conditions of the project.

 To begin, it’s important to properly mix your plaster.
 Prior to opening the bags, it is advisable to wear a dust mask for your safety.
 Using a paddle mixer or plaster mixer, gradually add the plaster into cold water, ensuring not to reverse the order.
 Vigorously stir the mixture with the mixer to eliminate any lumps, aiming for a final consistency similar to that of thick custard.

 Apply First Coat

-Put some plaster on a hawk board, which you can buy here, and use that to push the plaster onto the wall.
+Put some plaster on a hawk board and use that to push the plaster onto the wall.
 Spread the plaster upwards as evenly as you can.
 Work in small sections, starting at the bottom and finish each section before you move onto the next.
 Use small amounts of plaster and lots of pressure as this will give the smoothest look and help to avoid excess plaster falling from the wall.